chunfengyao/gmssl_java-docker/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report Template
-about: If you would like to report a issue to cloudreve-docker, please use this template.
+about: If you would like to report a issue to gmssl_java_env-docker, please use this template.
 ---

 <!-- required -->